oisintohak/Workout-Interval-Timer---MS2/README.md

  - JavaScript
  - [Bootstrap 5](https://getbootstrap.com/docs/5.0/getting-started/introduction/) Bootstrap was used mainly for the modal, layout and spacing.
  - [Google Fonts](https://fonts.google.com/specimen/Teko?preview.text=35%20Paused&preview.text_type=custom&sidebar.open=true&selection.family=Teko) Teko font was used for this project.

+### - Testing
+- [W3C HTML Validation Service](https://validator.w3.org/) was used to validate the HTML.
+- [W3C CSS Validation Service](https://jigsaw.w3.org/css-validator/) was used to validate the CSS.
+- [JShint for VSCode](https://marketplace.visualstudio.com/items?itemName=dbaeumer.jshint) was used to check JavaScript for errors.
+ - This project was tested with the following browsers on Windows 10:
+    - Google Chrome
+    - Mozilla Firefox
+    - Opera
+    - Microsoft Edge
+  - The following mobile devices and browsers were used for testing:
+    - Xiaomi Redmi Note 7 Google Chrome, Firefox
+    - Lenovo Tab 4 10 Google Chrome
+  With each device and browser the following steps were taken:
+  - (On desktop) Resize the window to ensure the layout and spacing remains consistent from 320 pixel width and above
+  - Test the play/pause button to ensure the timer starts and can be paused
+  - Allow the countdown to finish and ensure it runs every time the timer is started/resumed
+  - Ensure the timer runs through to the end and the appropriate messages and colors are displayed throughout and when the timer is finished
+  - Ensure that the reset button has the correct effect if the timer is running or not.
+  - Ensure the settings button triggers the modal
+  - Ensure the cancel button will close the modal and restore the current settings to the inputs
+  - Ensure the settings can be updated and the extended break and countdown can be disabled
+  - Ensure that the update button only works if all inputs are valid
+  - Ensure that the mute button functions as expected and test it when there is audio currently playing
+  -

 ### - Deployment
 This project was deployed to GitHub pages using the following steps: